 All rebate-funded projects will be centrally coordinated through DCSEU, enabling consistent adherence to and implementation of program requirements.
-For all projects, DCSEU will review and approve a proposed scope of work, communicate that proposed scope of work (and potential utility bill impacts for applicable HEAR projects) to the customer via an agreement that the customer must acknowledge and sign, conduct a quality assurance/quality control inspection to confirm installation of the approved and rebatefunded measures, and confirm successful completion of a Department of Buildings (DOB) inspection, if applicable.
+For all projects, DCSEU will review a proposed scope of work (to be approved by DOEE), communicate that proposed scope of work to the customer and the contractor via an agreement that the customer and contractor must acknowledge and sign, conduct a quality assurance/quality control inspection to confirm installation of the approved and rebate-funded measures, and confirm successful completion of a Department of Buildings (DOB) inspection, if applicable.
 If DCSEU determines that a proposed scope of work initially fails to meet DOE's and DOEE's program requirements, DCSEU will require that scope of work to be updated to comply with the requirements.
 DCSEU will not issue a go-ahead to commence work or issue a rebate unless the scope of work is verified.
 DOEE reserves the right to conduct periodic program audits, including desk reviews and project walkthroughs.